 Conclusion / Excellent news

-A few months after he wrote this article, Debayan informed me that the Government has decided to protect and preserve the prehistorical caves of Chhattisgarh.
+A few months after he wrote this article, Debayan informed me that the Government has decided to protect and preserve the prehistorical caves of Chhattisgarh in India.

 Excellent news as there were some graffitis on the paintings.

-If you're interested in the prehistoric caves, don't miss the article of Debayan on Kabra Hills.
+If you're interested in the prehistoric caves in India, prehistoric rock paintings and the cave paintings, don't miss the article of Debayan on Kabra Hills.

 I am grateful to Ms.Stéphanie Langlet (from Amatu Artea) for encouraging me to write my first blog, without her support it could not have been possible for me to write.